KhronosGroup/glTF/extensions/README.md

 Extensions start as a vendor extension, then can become a multi-vendor extensions if there are multiple implementations, and can become a ratified Khronos extension (the multi-vendor extension is an optional step).

+### Naming

+All extension names begin with a prefix followed by an underscore.
+Prefixes are `KHR_` for [Khronos extensions](#khronos-extensions-2), `EXT_` for [Multi-vendor extensions](#multi-vendor-extensions), and others may be reserved for [Vendor extensions](#vendor-extensions-2).

+Following the prefix, names must use lowercase snake-case, e.g. `KHR_materials_unlit`.
+As a general recommendation, extensions should first consider names of the form: `<PREFIX>_<scope>_<feature>`, where "scope" is an existing glTF concept (mesh, texture, image, material) and "feature" describes the functionality being added within that scope.
+No recommendation is made regarding plural vs. singular (e.g. "materials" vs "material"), but names should strive for a balance of readability and consistency with official Khronos extensions.
+Use of `<scope>_<feature>` convention is recommended but not required.

+> **NOTE:** For historical reasons, older extensions may not follow these naming guidelines.

 ## Promoting Extensions

 ### Vendor Extensions